antorava1/paisaflix/README.md

 - Footer with info

 Landing:
- Hero, where we see all the main movie with their description, duration, genre and rating.
+- Hero, where we see all the main movie with their description, duration, genre and rating.
 - Trailers, that show us five trailers of different movies.
-- Featured, where we see five cards with movies, their duration, views and name.
 - Footer with info

 ## App Preview